night-gale/OOAD_Part_A_Report/report.md

       </div>

       **Class Player**
+      > User can choose one of the Player to play in game \
       > Move:  Move Player to where right-click event is generated \
       > UseSkill: Use a specific skill on a selected target

       **Class Sustecher**
+      > Can have multiple Sustechers in one game \
       > Build: Building a specific building on where left-click event is generated

       **Class Monster**
+      > Only one in each game \
-      > Attack: Dealing damage to a Sustecher or a SustecherBuilding
+      > Attack: Dealing damage to a Sustecher or a SustecherBuilding and will give monster an amount of gold according to the magnitude of damage

     * Building
       <div>